 We have licensed what we believe to be the foundational patent estate for the application of phosphoramidate chemistry in oncology.
 We have granted patents in key markets, including the United States, Europe and Japan, protecting the composition of matter of Acelarin, NUC-3373 and other of our product candidates.
-Professor McGuigan's work preceded and helped lead to the development of several FDA-approved anti-viral drugs containing nucleotide analogs, including: sofosbuvir, or Sovaldi®, which is also a key component of Harvoni®; and tenofovir alafenamide fumarate, or TAF, which is a key component of Genvoya®, Descovy® and Odefsey®.
+Prof. McGuigan's work preceded and helped lead to the development of several FDA-approved anti-viral drugs containing nucleotide analogs, including sofosbuvir, or Sovaldi®, and tenofovir alafenamide fumarate, known as TAF, and a key component of Genvoya®, Descovy® and Odefsey®.